fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/06_your_first_program/04_memory_game/README.md

 In a program like a game, as the one you'll code here, it's important to take care of your users.
 Give them some hints, like the type of input you wait for (a number? a string?), and expect that they won't do as you would if you were playing your own game or using your own application.

-As an ancestral old adage says "If a user could do something wrong, he will".
+As an ancestral old adage says "If a user can do something wrong, he will".